Electric Air Vehicles: Where the Technology Actually Stands

 Battery Limitations

-Current batteries limit the range and payload of electric air vehicles.
-Research is ongoing to develop batteries with higher energy density.
-Solid-state batteries and hydrogen fuel cells are among the technologies being explored.
+Current batteries limit the range and payload of electric aircraft to windows that make sense for specific short-range missions.
+Energy density, charge times, and battery lifespan remain the critical engineering constraints.
+Solid-state batteries and hydrogen fuel cells are among the technologies being pursued as longer-term solutions.

 Safety Concerns